aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/columns/_index.md

 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Columns
 ---

-## Working with Columns on an Excel file.
+## Working with Columns on an Excel file

 - [How to get column from an Excel worksheet.](/cells/columns/get/)
 - [How to add an empty column on an Excel worksheet.](/cells/columns/add/)